 David left Gath and escaped to the cave of Adullam.
 When his brothers and his father’s household heard about it, they went down to him there.
 2 All those who were in distress or in debt or discontented gathered around him, and he became their commander.
 About four hundred men were with him.
 (I Samuel 22:1-2 NIV)

 The chapter ends with a massacre.
+It ends with a slaughter.
 It ends with an atrocity.
 Saul commits mass murder.
 He does not just kill anybody.
-He orders the execution of eight-five priests and their families.
+He orders the execution of eight-five priests.
 That is like killing eighty-five pastors today.

 1) Evil is a fact of life in this world

 Evil in the world is real.
 It is common.
 It is shocking.
 It is a fact of life because people are created with free will.
 We are all created with the ability to do good or to do evil.
 As a result, the innocent suffer in this world.
-Bad things happen to believers.
-Bad things even happen to religious leaders.
-This is a sad chapter
+This does not fit the prosperity message but we live in a fallen world.
+Bad things happen.
+Terrible things happen.
+All you have to do is to watch the news each night.

 Beth Moore, A Heart Like His, 76.